neilmacneil123/ctopweb/README.md

 # The frontend is static HTML/JS; files live directly in client/ and can be
 # served by your favorite HTTP server.
 ```

+## Security notes

+This app reads the host Docker socket.
+Access to `/var/run/docker.sock` is effectively root-level control over Docker, so treat the API as highly privileged.

+- Do not expose the API or web UI to the public internet without an auth layer.
+- Prefer running on a trusted private network or behind a VPN/reverse proxy with authentication.
+- This is not designed for multi-tenant or untrusted users.

 ## Notes